shane-Coder/DailyCode/README.md

 # DailyCode
-In this I post my daily code submissions...
+In this repo I add my daily POTD (Problem Of The Day) from LeetCode and GFG (GeeksForGeeks) submissons with clean solution.